sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ----
 ### Justification

-This clearly shows the power of better package such as  `earlyR`  and  `EpiEstim`  that are part of R when applied to an epidemic dataframe.
+This clearly shows the power of better package such as  [`earlyR`](https://www.repidemicsconsortium.org/earlyR/) package which implements simple estimation of infectiousness, as measured by the reproduction number (R), in the early stages of an outbreak.
+The second package   `EpiEstim`  that are part of R when applied to an epidemic dataframe.